lunamaltseva/OOP-platformer-project/readme.md

 | Spike          | ^         | 0x5E       |
 | Enemy          | &         | 0x26       |

-In this format digits show how many elements of the same type are following;
+In the RLE format, digits are used to show how many elements of the same type are following; as such:

-`---- becomes 4-`
+`---- becomes 4-`.

 So the following level,
 ```